ldsec/slytHErin/training/README.md

 Also initializing weights after the square to small values seems to be good but not enough

 ## SimpleNet
-In the paper the mention a simplified 5-layer network used for inference.
+In the paper for CryptoNet they mention a simplified 5-layer network used for inference.
 Apparently this one works much (much!)better during the training.
 Many combinations of activation function (square, relu, polynomial approx of relu up to degree=4) have been experimented.
 Best seems to be xavier init + relu or square.

 ## AlexNet